 If your Toyota Camry doesn’t start and you just hear a “click, click, click” sound when trying to turn it on, then the starter could be to blame.
 In addition to the clicking, you may also notice that the lights will turn even though the engine won’t, which could pinpoint it as an issue with the starter.

 The ignition switch could need replacing

 If the battery is working well, but the car still takes two to three times to start up properly, then you may need to replace the ignition switch.
 Repair Pal says that you can narrow down the culprit by turning on the headlights and checking the dashboard lights.
-If everything lights up, then it’s definitely not the battery and it could be the ignition switch.
-In order to fix it, you can either do it yourself or have it replaced by a qualified mechanic.
+If everything lights up, then it’s definitely not the battery, and it could be the ignition switch.
+To fix it, you can either do it yourself or have it replaced by a qualified mechanic.

 If all else fails, check the fuel filter

-Don’t worry, Toyota Camrys are still highly reliable cars, they just have their minor issues sometimes – much like any other car.
+Don’t worry; Toyota Camrys are still highly reliable cars; they have minor issues sometimes – much like any other car.